masjadaan/TechSecurityArticles/DebugInterfaces/JTAG/JTAG Identification.md

 ![alt text](https://github.com/masjadaan/TechSecurityArticles/blob/main/DebugInterfaces/JTAG/Images/openocd.png)

-The reason we can use telnet is because when an OpenOCD session is established, it also starts two aditional services; Telenet on port 4444 and GDBServer on port 3333 (GDBServer maybe for another article).
+The reason we can use telnet is because when an OpenOCD session is established, it also starts two additional services; Telenet on port 4444 and GDBServer on port 3333 (GDBServer maybe for another article).
 The first thing we need to do is halt the CPU.

 ![alt text](https://github.com/masjadaan/TechSecurityArticles/blob/main/DebugInterfaces/JTAG/Images/dumpFirmware.png)

-the dumped file will be stored in /tmp folder
+The dumped file will be stored in /tmp folder

 ![alt text](https://github.com/masjadaan/TechSecurityArticles/blob/main/DebugInterfaces/JTAG/Images/examinFirmware.png)